jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/Articles/GettingStarted.md

 #### KeyCommand

-``KeyCommand`` is quite powerful, yet simple to understand.
-To create one, all you need is a name, which will be used to store the command in `UserDefaults`.
+To create a ``KeyCommand``, all you need is a name, which will be used to store the command in `UserDefaults`.

 ```swift
 let command = KeyCommand(name: "OpenPreferences")